IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 will only look for the string `five` if it is at the end of a line.

+There are many other possible patterns that can be used with `grep`.
+If you search online for grep cheat sheets, you can find a lot more information.

 ## Redirecting Output Streams

 In the examples above, the output of the display commands (like `cat`, `head`, and `tail`) were all sent to the Terminal screen.
 However, there are many times when it is preferable to send this output to a file or even as the input to another command!